CALL FOR ABSTRACTS

 Themes

-The SMHR & ASBDD 2026 Conference’s theme is Weaving Connections and Knowledge.
-The Conference will be accepting abstracts of the follow themes and subthemes:
+The SMHR-ASBDD 2026 Conference’s theme is Weaving Connections and Knowledge.
+The Conference accepted abstracts of the follow themes and subthemes:

 Interventions